Fariana: 2015

-In 2015, Farina released the song, "Jala Jala" with Puerto Rican artist J Alvarez.
+In 2015, Farina released the song "Jala Jala" with Puerto Rican artist J Alvarez.
 In the music video, she showed her choreography skills.
-This same year she was nominated as Best Female Artist in the Heat Latin Music Awards along with Latin superstars Shakira and Gloria Trevi.
+The same year, she was nominated as Best Female Artist at the Heat Latin Music Awards alongside Shakira and Gloria Trevi.

 2016

-Farina had her first music contract with the American label La Commission and started a more commercial and professional era with singles such as "Si Ellos Supieran" (ft.
-Bryant Myers) and "Copas de Vino".
-For this new phase of her career she worked with Wyclef Jean and released 3 songs with him: "Casanova", "Hendrix Remix", and "Party Started".
-Wyclef Jean nominated her as Artist of Tomorrow for CBS and the Grammy Awards.
+Farina had her first music contract with the American label La Commission with singles such as "Si Ellos Supieran" (featuring Bryant Myers) and "Copas de Vino".
+For this new phase of her career, she worked with Wyclef Jean and released three songs with him: "Casanova", "Hendrix Remix", and "Party Started".
+Jean nominated her as Artist of Tomorrow for CBS and the Grammy Awards.

-In 2017, Farina was signed to Jay Z's Roc Nation.
+In 2017, Farina was signed to Jay-Z's Roc Nation subsidiary label, Roc Nation Latin.
 Romeo Santos, CEO of the Latin division of the company, stated: "I was very impressed with her style.
-I heard three songs and I knew she had something special.
+I heard three songs, and I knew she had something special.
 I welcome Farina to the RocNation Latin family."

-She released the single "Mejor Que Yo?"
-(Better Than Me?), a reggaeton pop song produced by duo A&X (Danza Kuduro).
-This song made it to the top 10 in the Urban charts in Colombia.
+She released the single "Mejor Que Yo?", a reggaeton pop song produced by the duo A&X. The song made it to the top 10 on the urban charts in Colombia.
 The song also charted well in Peru, El Salvador, and Guatemala.
 She closed the year with the singles "Todo", "El Problema" and "Mucho Pa' Ti", which became one of her biggest solo hits of her career.

 2018–2020

-Fariana performs in important international events like Radio City Music Hall in New York City with J Balvin, Luis Fonsi, Zion & Lenox, Jowel & Randy, and Nacho; the SXSW in Austin, the Viña del Mar International Song Festival and is the opening act of Romeo Santos' concerts in Denver, Phoenix, Los Angeles, Monterrey, Mexico City, Lima, Buenos Aires, and Santiago de Chile.
+Fariana has performed at international events like Radio City Music Hall in New York City with J Balvin, Luis Fonsi, Zion & Lenox, Jowel & Randy, and Nacho; the SXSW in Austin, the Viña del Mar International Song Festival and was the opening act of Romeo Santos's concerts in Denver, Phoenix, Los Angeles, Monterrey, Mexico City, Lima, Buenos Aires, and Santiago de Chile.

 After Fariana released 12 songs for streaming platforms only, Sony Music Latin announced Farina had been signed to the label on 27 May.
-"Fariana is a true superstar in the making. we've admired her from afar for quite some time, and we're thrilled to join forces to help take her career to new heights," said Sony Music US Latin President, Nir Seroussi Urban Singer Farina Joins Sony Music US Latin & Romeo Santos Golden Tour.
+The label's president, Nir Seroussi, said: "Fariana is a true superstar in the making.
+We've admired her from afar for quite some time, and we're thrilled to join forces to help take her career to new heights."